explosion/spaCy/extra/DEVELOPER_DOCS/Language.md

 ### Working with and accessing configs

-When working with configs in spaCy, make sure to use the available utility functions provided by spaCy if available, instead of calling the respective `Config` methods.
+When working with configs in spaCy, make sure to use the utility functions provided by spaCy if available, instead of calling the respective `Config` methods.
 The utilities take care of providing spaCy-specific error messages and ensure a consistent order of config sections by setting the `section_order` argument.
 This ensures that exported configs always have the same consistent format.

 - `util.load_config`: load a config from a file
 - `util.load_config_from_str`: load a confirm from a string representation